NCBI-Codeathons/VirusGraphs3/README.md

 # VirusGraphs3
-Solidifying the VirusGraphs Infrastructure for Deployment
+Solidifying the Open Virus Graphs Infrastructure for Deployment

+*Note that the following information has been produced in a collaborative open-science format.
+It has not been peer-reviewed, and should not be construed as medical advice, nor should it be used to inform clinical practice.

 ## Are HIV-1 Graph Reference Genomes Right for Me?